-Source Reference Mitigation/Minimisation Measure Comments / Implementation Site Layout Predominantly waste operations (treatment) are carried out within the centre of the site inside an Operational Fixture enclosed building, this will act as a containment measure for any potential noise from leaving site.
-Reduces plant and machinery noise from daily operations impacting local receptors.
-Waste Storage Bays and Walls Bay construction acts as a buffer from vehicle and machinery noise when handling waste externally, external compartmentalisation using bays to screen off the wash plant, crusher/screener/plant arising from daily operations impacting local receptors.
-Operational Fixture Site surfacing Concrete surfacing is in place to eliminate potholes and smooth out the running surface.
+Source Reference Mitigation/Minimisation Measure Comments / Implementation Site Layout Some waste operations (treatment) are carried out within the centre of site bounded by fixed bays around the whole boundary to contain any potential noise from leaving site.
+Operational Fixture Eastern boundary structural 3.5m concrete block wall with .5m panelling Other boundaries 2.4m legio block walls with panelling up to 4m Reduces plant and machinery noise from daily operations impacting local receptors.
+Waste Storage Bays and Walls Bay construction acts as a buffer from vehicle and machinery noise when handling waste externally, external compartmentalisation using bays to screen off the crusher/screener/plant arising from daily operations impacting local receptors.
+Operational Fixture Noise acoustic walls Concrete retaining walls bound the full site perimeter with panelling at a height of 4m in total Operational Fixture Site surfacing Concrete surfacing is in place to eliminate potholes and smooth out the running surface.
 This would eliminate "body slap" of vehicles unloading.
-Daily checks and maintenance are conducted to ensure the integrity of site surfaces.
-Operational Fixture
+Daily checks and maintenance are Operational Fixture conducted to ensure the integrity of site surfaces.